MoU conundrum affects inspection of X-ray units

 “The conflict of interest is over the approval of X-ray units via e-Licensing system (e-LORA),” said an officer with the Health Department.

-“Under it, an institution merely needs a self-declaration for its operation.
-As there is no provision to cross-check the authenticity of the claim, it might lead to mushrooming of X-ray units.”
+“Under the same, an institution merely needs a self-declaration for its operation.
+As there is no provision to cross-check the authenticity of the said claim, this might result in the mushrooming of X-ray units.”

 The assessment is the state had around 7,000 X-ray units in operation.
 But as per AERB figures, only 3,700 such units had a valid registration.
 This means about 4,000 units were unlicensed, said the officer.

+Earlier, in a letter sent by A U Sonawane, head, Directorate of Regulatory Affairs and Communications of AERB, in April to the state Health Department it has been reminded the renewal of authorisation of DRS requires a formally endorsed MoU.

-It further states AERB is in touch with the department to finalise it.
+It further states AERB is in touch with the department to finalise the same.
 An amendment to the Atomic Energy Act followed by the introduction of e-LORA makes the DRS somewhat non-operational.
-The state is weighing the option to make it functional by making necessary legislation.
-We have sought the opinion of the Law Department, said the Health Secretary.
+The state is weighing the option to make it functional by making necessary legislation and for the same we have sought the opinion of the Law Department.
+In the case of signing of MoU, a decision will only be taken after the feedback from Law Department, said the Health Secretary.